 Post Anterior Cervical Discectomy & Fusion (ACDF) Care

-Most patients, experiencing no complications, having had a 1 or 2 level ACDF and are sent home the same day.
+Most patients who have had a 1 or 2 level ACDF and experience no complications are sent home the same day.